material-motion/material-motion/specifications/runtime/life_of_a_plan.md

 >
 > A single performer instance is created for each _type_ of plan registered to a target.
 This allows performers to maintain coherent state even when multiple plans have been committed.

-### Step 5: Provide plans to performers
+### Step 3a: Provide plans to performers

-The scheduler now provides each plan instance to the relevant performer.
+The scheduler passes each plan instance to the relevant performer.
 This allows each performer to translate plans into actionable logic.

-### Step 6: Performers execute plans
+### Step 4: Performers execute plans

 A performer is expected to fulfill the contract defined by its plan.
 Performers can fulfill their contract in two ways: continuously and via composition.